gregfelice/emacs-dx/emacs-dx.md

 **We will know when we are succeeding when we stop hearing...**
 - When I need to combine tools to support my entire workflow, everyting starts breaking
-- There's 1,000 helpful suggestions, and I can't get any working
+- There's 1,000 helpful suggestions, most are incomplete, and I can't get anything working
 - My configuration for jsp, ts, html, css, jsx, jstx is a mess, and never works as advertised
-- There's ambiguous and conflicting recommendtations on core approaches for LSP vs Ruff.
-I don't understand them and I shouldn't have to
+- There's ambiguous and conflicting recommendtations on critical setup approaches (e.g., language servers command completion, etc).
+I don't understand them **and I shouldn't have to**
 - Lots of information on the web is outdated.
 I wish there was a single source of information that helped me do my job
+- I have a day job and don't have time for this

 **We will know we are succeeding when we start hearing...**
 - This is easier to set up and use than VSCode